 - United Airlines (UA)

 A good choice of airline for flights from regional airports in the UK.
 Flights route via Houston (where you do not need to go through customs, but do go through immigration) or Newark.
 Excellent onward connections to Mexico and Central America and also a few to South America.
-A visa waiver must be obtained in advance of travel.
-Premium Economy (Economy plus) seats offering up to 5 inches of additional legroom are possible at extra charge when choosing seats or at check-in (subject to availability).
+A visa waiver (ESTA) must be obtained in advance of travel.
+Premium Economy (Economy Plus) seats offering up to 5 inches of additional legroom are possible at extra charge when choosing seats or at check-in (subject to availability).

 - Virgin Atlantic (VS)

 Offering three levels of service to Havana, Cuba and Cancún, Mexico - Economy, Premium Economy (with on average an additional 7 inches of legroom) and Business (Upper Class with flat beds) from London Gatwick.